So, I am a little nervous about posting my first “health” article as I am not an expert, just someone with personal experience looking to help others.

 Here are four areas of diet and lifestyle you can begin to address today.

-- Nutrients: Your immune system takes the lions-share of all nutrients you eat.
-Therefore you require a nutrient focused diet.
-If there is zero nutrition do not eat or drink it!
-You have heard it a million times (and for a good reason!!) avoid foods that are known to be inflammatory (e.g. sugar).
+- Nutrients: Your immune system takes the lions-share of all nutrients you eat; therefore you require a nutrient focused diet.
+If there is zero-nutrition, do not eat or drink it!
+You have heard it a million times and for a good reason.
+Avoid foods that are known to be inflammatory (e.g. sugar).
 Instead go for the less seductive, but more beneficial, vegetable fibres and omega-3 fats.
-I undertook a 6-month AIP protocol, which helped me to really understand the power of food.
+When I first started suffering, I completed a 6-month Autoimmune Protocol (AIP) diet, which helped me to really understand the power of food.
 After doing AIP, I found I wanted to maintain a healthy diet and had zero cravings for the junk.
-I know it’s not a natural diet to switch to, but it has helped thousands of autoimmune suffers.
+I know it’s not an easy diet to switch to, but it has helped thousands of autoimmune suffers.
 Check out these ladies, they are the experts on AIP and have some awesome recipes.

 - Sleep: Sleep is hugely underrated in modern society.
 One study found that people who have problems with sleep are 50% more likely to develop an autoimmune disease.
 This is because while sleeping the part of the immune system that ‘turns things off’ works the hardest!
 Of course, life doesn’t always allow but aim for 7-8 hours of uninterrupted sleep every night.
-The guru of sleep has to be Shawn Stevenson.
+If you’re not sure how to improve your sleep quality, check out the guru of sleep Shawn Stevenson.

 - Stress: Stress is unavoidable, so instead focus on increasing your resilience by incorporating meditative processes and activities into your daily life.
 I suggest exercise and getting enough sleep, establishing a positive network of friends and family around you, spending time in nature, meditation, having fun, and spending time on hobbies that slow the mind (reading, painting, sewing, puzzles).
-Basically, I am prescribing having fun and chilling out.
+Basically, I am suggesting you fun and chill out.
 AWESOME!

 - Exercise: Again, it’s been said a million times.
-Move your body!!!
+Move your body!
 A sedentary life is conducive to inflammation in the body, so you have to make an effort to move your body every single day.
 I don’t mean pounding the treadmill for an hour at 8 pm, this sort of exercise will actually increase your body’s stress level – thereby doing your sensitive immune system damage.
 Preferably, you should incorporate movement throughout the day by walking and stretching often.
 Building muscle is also beneficial for the immune system, so consider focusing on weight training instead of strenuous high-intensity cardio.
-I love the app “Stong” – it allows you to create a strength training programme and gives guidance on proper form.
+I love the Nike Training Club app for free and fun plans.

 What works for some doesn’t for others.
 We are all unique creatures with our own micro-systems.
 Do not give up if it doesn’t work – just switch it up!
 I found keeping detailed journals about each thing I tried, and the outcome helped me to slowly develop new habits that not only worked but also fit into my life.
-Managing your health is not a quick fix or a short journey, it is a lifelong struggle that needs to be as pleasurable as it is beneficial.
+Managing your health is not a quick fix, it is a lifelong journey that needs to be as pleasurable as it is beneficial.